-- Must be in good academic and conduct standing with the University.
+- Must be in good academic and judicial standing with the University.

 Training and Development

 Training and development are considered essential elements of the residential program.
-CAs are required to participate in August and January training and additional scheduled in-service sessions during each semester.
-CAs are also required to enroll in ND-102 within the first two semesters of being a CA. The ND-102 class is only offered in the fall semester.
-Residence Life is committed to providing a variety of learning opportunities for CAs to enhance their knowledge and skills and build upon individual strengths.
+CAs are require to participate in August and January training and additional scheduled in-service sessions during each semester.
+CAs are also required to enroll in ND 102 within the first 2 semesters of being a CA if they have not taken it already.
+The ND 102 class is only offered in the fall semester.
+Residence Life is committed to providing a variety of learning opportunities for CAs to enhance their knowledge, skills, and to build upon individual strengths.
 It is our expectation that this education and learning through training sessions will be applied to the CAs personal growth and work with others.
-Training is an integral part of the position and is mandatory.
+Training is mandatory.

 A CA is expected to fulfill the administrative responsibilities of the job.
 These include:

 - Being on duty in the building 8pm-8am on a rotating basis.
 Duty includes conducting building rounds, completion of the CA duty log, carrying the duty phone, completion of Incident Report Forms (IRFs), work orders, and other pertinent paperwork.